Student Internship Program

 - The student must be a junior or senior standing in a recognized Bachelor's degree or graduate program.

-- The student must be enrolled in law enforcement, social service or related field of study.
+- The student must be enrolled in law enforcement, social service, or a related field of study.

 - The student needs to be referred by the school internship coordinator at least 60 days prior to the start of the semester.
-A full time internship, 35-40 hours per week, is required.
+A full-time internship, 35 to 40 hours per week, is required.